veit/python-basics-tutorial/docs/functions/params.rst

 ----------------------------

 Arguments are passed by object reference.
 The parameter becomes a new reference to the object.
-With immutable objects such as :doc:`/types/sequences-sets/tuples`, :doc:`/types/strings/index` and :doc:`/types/numbers/index`, what is done with a parameter has no effect outside the function.
+With :term:`immutable` objects such as :doc:`/types/sequences-sets/tuples`, :doc:`/types/strings/index` and :doc:`/types/numbers/index`, what is done with a parameter has no effect outside the function.
 However, if you pass a mutable object, such as a